We grow arugula year-round in our garden. And this flavorful leafy salad green has become one of our favorites.

-Home grown arugula packs a wonderfully peppery flavor that store bought produce comes nowhere near to deliver.
-And this combination of lots of flavor and being relatively easy to grow makes arugula an ideal choice for home gardeners.
+Homegrown arugula packs a wonderfully peppery flavor that store-bought produce comes nowhere near to delivering.
+And this combination of lots of flavors and being relatively easy to grow makes arugula an ideal choice for home gardeners.

 Arugula is an ideal vegetable to grow when you have limited space.
 Arugula packs a strong peppery flavor and you will find that a little goes a long way.
 And these are the types of herbs and vegetables we should grow with limited space.
 Other herbs and vegetables with lots of character and flavor include cilantro/coriander, dill, basil, horseradish, garlic, chives, lemongrass and shallots to mention but a few.

-Arugula is a member of the mustard family (Brassicaceae) and most often grown as an annual.
-Arugula is also called rocket including variations such as roquette.
+Arugula is a member of the mustard family (Brassicaceae) and is most often grown as an annual.
+Arugula is also called rocket, including variations such as roquette.

 - How to plant arugula seeds

 - How to grow arugula for continual harvest